Matrix Decomposition and Applications: Applications in Optimization, Linear Algebra, Machine Learning

-By Lemma~\ref{lemma:rank-of-symmetric} (p.~\pageref{lemma:rank-of-symmetric}), the rank of matrix $\bA$ is the number of nonzero eigenvalues (here the number of positive eigenvalues since $\bA$ is PSD).
-Therefore only $r$ components in the diagonal of $\bLambda^{1/2}$ are nonzero, and $\bZ=\bLambda^{1/2}\bQ^\top$ contains only $r$ independent columns, i.e., $\bZ$ is of rank $r$.
-By column-pivoted QR decomposition, we have
+By Lemma~\ref{lemma:rank-of-symmetric}, the rank of $\bA$ equals the number of its nonzero eigenvalues, which corresponds to the positive eigenvalues for a PSD matrix.
+Consequently, only $r$ diagonal elements of $\bLambda^{1/2}$ are nonzero, making $\bZ = \bLambda^{1/2} \bQ^\top$ a rank-$r$ matrix with $r$ linearly independent columns.
+Applying the column-pivoted QR decomposition to $\bZ$, we obtain $ \bZ\bP = \bQ